-From the beautiful symmetry of the Taj Mahal to the unforgettable backwaters of Kerala, this comprehensive Indian journey is a photographer's delight.
+From the white marble of the Taj Mahal to the unforgettable backwaters of Kerala, your camera's shutter will be snapping nonstop throughout this comprehensive Indian journey.
 Sail along the sacred Ganges River in Varanasi and explore Abhaneri’s carved stepwells in the North before flying south to search for tigers in the wild and exotic spices in relaxed hill stations.
-With an intriguing combination of included activities and free time, city streets and rural spirit, you're sure to gain an understanding of the people and some insight into this fascinating land.
+With an intriguing combination of included activities and free time, city streets, and rural spirit, you're sure to gain an understanding of the people and some insight into this fascinating land.

 Arrive at any time.
 Arrival transfer included through the G Adventures-supported Women on Wheels project.

 Enjoy a youth-led morning walk through Delhi by G Adventures-supported City Walk project.
 Later, visit Old Delhi, explore the markets, and visit Jama Masjid and Connaught Place.

 Enjoy a youth-led walking tour of Delhi with G Adventures-supported project, City Walk.
 This tour offers a unique perspective of Delhi while supporting at-risk youth.

 Later, visit Delhi's famous Jama Masjid (Great Mosque) and climb the minaret for a bird's eye view of the Old City.
 Walk through Chandni Chowk, one of India's oldest and busiest markets, and learn the history of the Sikh religion at the important Gurdwara, (Sikh place of worship) Gurdwara SisGanj.
 Stop for photos at the colourful market before finishing at the Victorian Connaught Place, one of the most prominent architectural remnants of British rule.

 Arrive in Jaipur and explore this gorgeous 'pink city'.